Copyright © August 16, 2015

 1 John 4:9 In this was manifested the love of God toward us, because that God sent his only begotten Son into the world, that we might live through him.

-God desires those who are saved to become spiritual, not remain carnal (1 Co.
+God desires those who are saved to walk in the Spirit, not to remain carnal (1 Co.
 3).
-When a child of God becomes spiritual, he is then in a position to judge all things since he has the mind of Christ (1 Co.
+A spiritual child of God is in a position to judge all things since he has the mind of Christ (1 Co.
 2.14-16).
 Likewise, a church is to be a spiritual body or organism made up of born-again spiritual beings (see,e.g., 1 Co.
 12, Ep.
 4), not a worldly organization made up of earthly minded, earthly named (CEO, secretary, treasurer, employees-not one of these positions comports with and all of these positions are contrary to New Testament church doctrine-etc.), earthly acting (as laid out in non-biblical methods of operation including non-profit corporation law, Internal Revenue Code law, or any adaption of man’s methods or methods of operation) congregation of unsaved and/or saved people.

 The spiritual organism that is a church of Christ, a church under Christ, is organized according to the guidelines of the New Testament only; Christ is her only head (Ep.
 5.23-32, Co.
 1.18); etc. See, “Eleven Earmarks of a First Amendment [New Testament] Church” which is found in Quick Reference For Churches Seeking To Organize According To New Testament Guidelines.